The Spiritual Centre.co.uk

 Bruce Clifton

-We have alphabetised this list of gods and deities that harmonise with the birch tree solely for ease of reference:
+We have alphabetised this list of gods and deities that harmonise with the birch tree solely for ease of reference no sense of hierarchy or entitlement is intended or implied::

 1) Brigid